ihsAl/medical-symptoms-app/README.md

 After the initial run, any following diagnosis generations also test if there exists a user in the database which has the same symptoms as the current user.
 If that is so, then the diagnosis is pulled from the database and given out to the user.

+There is a separate module for testing which includes a dataset with 1011 data points.
+It shows how the program performs when compared to that dataset.

-# How to run the app:
+# Required installations for the app:
-1. Required backend installations:
+1. Backend installations:

 Install Node.js (version 19 at the very minimum is required) https://nodejs.org/en/download